 Basis.
-The basis of property contributed to capital by a shareholder is the same in the corporation as the basis the shareholder had in the property, increased by any gain the shareholder recognized on the exchange.
+The corporation's basis of property contributed to capital by a shareholder is the same as the basis the shareholder had in the property, increased by any gain the shareholder recognized on the exchange.
+However, the increase for the gain recognized may be limited.
+For more information, see section 362 of the Internal Revenue Code.